Are you interested in a career that you can be passionate about, receive personal fulfillment, all while making a difference?

-- Experience with basic nursing skills to include but not limited to: providing medication and nutrition via G-tube or J-tube, diabetic care, respiratory treatments, colostomy, cecostomy, and urostomy care, wound care, and catheterization
+- Experience with basic nursing skills to include but not limited to providing medication and nutrition via G-tube or J-tube, glucose monitoring, insulin administration, respiratory treatments, colostomy care, urostomy care, wound care and catheterization

-- Experience using Microsoft Outlook applications, such as Word, Excel, Outlook, PowerPoint and Teams
+- Experience with Microsoft Office Suite, including Excel, Word, Outlook, and Teams

 DEPARTMENT OF DEVELOPMENTAL SERVICES: Incumbents in this class may be required to possess and retain a valid Connecticut Motor Vehicle Operator's license, Public Passenger Endorsement or Commercial Driver's license for designated positions.